Analyzing Risk & Compliance Data Using Private LLMs

 Ticketing and Approval Trails

 Push outputs into the systems where work gets tracked.
-Tickets should include the model’s findings, the evidence excerpts, and links to the original documents.
+Tickets should include the model’s findings, the evidence excerpts, and links to the original internal documents.
 Approvals should record who read what and why they agreed.
 This turns model output into auditable history.

 Common Pitfalls and How to Avoid Them